 The full-time program in Exhibition and Experience Design prepares students for a variety of careers in the exhibition and experience design profession.
-Students can also choose to take courses on a parttime basis: however, the final semester will be full-time.
-The studio-driven curriculum focuses on designing meaningful narrative environments and experiences for audiences.
-Students explore exhibition and experience design in multiple areas. including museums, corporate, retail, and public venues, and develop skills in concept development. experiential design, graphics, technology, lighting, and model making.
+The studiodriven curriculum focuses on designing meaningful narrative environments and experiences for audiences.
+Students explore exhibition and experience design in multiple areas, including museums, corporate, retail, and public venues, and develop skills in concept development, experiential design, graphics, technology, lighting, and model making.
 Working closely with industry partners, the program features actual client lead projects and studio-based competitions with local and international firms, museums, and public facilities.
 Students can elect to complete an internship at a specially designated site appropriate to their learning needs and career visions.
 The program culminates with a critical thesis exhibition and experience design project.
-Curriculum below is for the entering class of fall 2023.
+Curriculum below is for the entering class of fall 2024.

-CHRISTINA LYONS, Associate Chair christina\lyons@fitnyc.edu fitnyc.edu/exhibitiondesign
+CHRISTINA LYONS, Associate Chair christina lyons@fitnyc.edu fitnyc.edu/exhibitiondesign